neume-network/strategies/docs/quickstart.md

   * `body`: same, value must be type of `String`
 * `results`: this field will be used by the core to pass the output of the crawling to the `update` function

 Once the `init` message has been returned, the `core` will fetch the first chunk of data and pass it to `update`.
+The `update` function can perform operations on the result and store it and/or fetch more data by returning messages in a similar way to `init`.
+For each non-exit message returned by the `update`, the function is called with the results of the crawl.

 The function, ideally, should take care of the following: